 Yet, I also had anxiety and worry through the roof.
 Would a scoop of ice cream make my kid addicted to sugar and cause weight problems for her the rest of her life?
 Did an hour of Sesame Street ruin her brain?
 Would a weekend away ruin their attachments to me?

-When I started school, I suddenly had no choice but to let some of these things go.
+When I stopped staying home, I suddenly had no choice but to let some of these things go.
 I was busy–time for baking bread was minimal.
 Money was tight and organic foods are expensive.
 My son went to childcare and was introduced to less healthy foods.

 I began to realize that parenting is NOT all or nothing.
 I do not have to do everything perfectly.
 Do I still wish that my kids were perfect eaters who have never come into contact with food that has pesticides?
 Of course!!
 But, there is a certain trade off that I made–a trade off to a more conventional lifestyle, but a more relaxed and healthy mom.
 I still believe in gentle and loving parenting…but that is about communication and warmth.